szabototo89/create-it/docs/article-full.md

 Component Factories in React.js
 ===============================

-I've been thinking about for a long time how the dependencies could be manageable efficiently and how we cwhy don't we consider components as volatile dependencies?
+I've been thinking about for a long time how the dependencies could be manageable efficiently and why don't we consider components as volatile dependencies?
 After a little experimenting managed to get along with **Component Factories** which fits perfectly into the React ecosystem.

 ## Problem